|

 Alex Jacobson is planning an ambitious project which would see him riding in three different equestrian cultures, namely Mongolia, Australia and Central Asia.
 “The basis of the journey is to undertake a three pronged exploration of horse culture through photo-documentation.
 Alex is hoping to fund the journey through a grant from the Watson Foundation.

-Josie Stewart has begun plans to begin a 2012 ride 3,000 miles from Canterbury to Jerusalem.
+Josie Stewart has begun plans to begin a 3,000 mile ride from Canterbury to Jerusalem.
 Her proposed route will take her though England, France, Switzerland, Italy, Slovenia, Croatia, Bosnia, Serbia, Macedonia, Greece, Turkey, Syria, Jordan and Israel.
 Josie is considering riding with a companion.
 For more details, contact the Guild.

 Avadh Mathrani is preparing to undertake the most important equestrian journey in modern Indian history, a 3,800 kilometre ride from India's northernmost spot in Jammu-Kashmir to the country's southern-most tip at Kanyakumari.